itedya/itedya/README.md

  - Created a microservice in rust that functions as a connector between CRM and the fulfilment company.
  - Created database query throttling program in Rust for a legacy analytics system written in PowerBI, preventing overload-related DB replication rebuilds.
  - Created internal anayltics software in Rust for MSSQL Trace logs.
- - Created Linux images from the ground up, based on Openbox and X11 for IoT display panel testers.
+ - Created Linux images from the ground up that functioned as IoT display panel testers.
+Based on Openbox and X11 with custom rust-based software that connected to API handling I2C-based communications with low-level peripherals.
+The tester then can read/write stuff to the steering microcontrolers, so the Engineer can see the defects.

 contact: bdomanski@domanscy.group